pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 `
 ```

-#### Use history() to retrieve messages newer than a given timetoken by paging from oldest message to newest message starting at a single point in time (exclusive)
+Retrieve messages newer than a given timetoken (reverse from start, exclusive):

 ```
 `1pubnub.history(